 Then, using PVC pipe cutters I cut the PVC.
 It was really easy to cut–I promise!

-Then I gave the PVC a few coats of black Rustoleum spray paint.
+Then I gave the PVC and hooks a few coats of black Rustoleum spray paint.

 What they looked like once they were done on one side.

-Once they dried I flipped over the PVC and sprayed the other side as well as sprayed the hooks.
+Once they dried I flipped over the PVC and hooks and sprayed the other side.

 Once everything is dry, drill pilot holes into the PVC.
 Make sure you get a good grip on the PVC so it doesn’t “run away” on you.